zhuojiubanzhong/transPGS-1/README.md

 similarity exists between the EUR and non-EUR populations at both SNP and gene levels.
 Such genetic similarity provides theoretical and biological support for trans-ethnic leveraging of EUR information into non-EUR studies.
 Currently, there are a range of trans-ethnic statistical methods that help enhance the transferability of PGS across distinct ancestral groups; however, how to optimally integrate EUR information into non-EUR genetic research remains unknown.

 In the machine learning filed, transfer learning is recognized as a novel technique that enables the utilization of knowledge acquired from auxiliary samples to enhance learning capability in target samples, which are distinct yet related to the former (Bastani, 2021; Li, et al., 2023; Lu, et al., 2023; Pan and Yang, 2009; Tian, et al., 2022; Zhao, et al., 2022).
-By borrowing the idea of transfer learning, we propose transPGS to boost the genetic prediction accuracy in non-EUR populations by leveraging trans-ethnic genetic similarity shared with the EUR population.
-Theoretically, transPGS helps capture genetic information across diverse ancestral populations and renders the prediction more efficiently and accurately (Figure 1).
+By borrowing the idea of transfer learning,we propose transPGS to boost the genetic prediction accuracy in non-EUR populations by leveraging trans-ethnic genetic similarity shared with the EUR population.
+Theoretically, transPGS helps capture genetic information across diverse ancestral populations and renders the prediction more efficiently and accurately.

 # Example
 ```ruby